rewong03/xtract-container-service/README.md

 ```

 ## Interacting with the server
 XCS is a REST API so all interactions can be made with Python's request library.
-Examples of how to make requests can be found in `app_demp.ipynb`
+Examples of how to make requests can be found in `app_demo.ipynb`